Kandy-IO/kandy-cpaas-js-sdk/tutorials/Address Book and Directory.md

 position: 6
 ---

-# Address Book & Directory
+# Address Book and Directory

 This document demonstrates the Address Book and Directory APIs using the JavaScript SDK.